Skip to content Skip to sidebar Skip to footer

 Fueling Your Body

-Regardless of age, nutrition plays a vital role in supporting an active lifestyle.
-Here are key dietary considerations for different life stages:
+Regardless of age, nutrition plays a vital role in supporting an active lifestyle, enhancing the effects of Healthy Exercise for Every Age.

-1. Children and Adolescents: A well-balanced diet rich in fruits, vegetables, whole grains, and protein is essential for growth and development.
-Adequate hydration is also crucial, especially during physical activities.
+1. Children and Adolescents: A well-balanced diet rich in fruits, vegetables, and whole grains is essential for growth.

-4. Older Adults: Adequate protein intake is essential for maintaining muscle mass, while hydration and nutrient-dense foods can help combat age-related health issues.
+4. Older Adults: Adequate protein intake is essential for maintaining muscle mass.

 Hydration